danielmarschall/yt_downloader/README.md

 ## Requirements
 - PHP CLI
-- Package "youtube-dl" (ytdwn will try to download it automatically, if possible)
 - A YouTube API key (can be obtained here: https://console.developers.google.com/apis/credentials )
 - If you want to extract audio, you need additionally: ffmpeg or avconv and ffprobe or avprobe.
 - Optional: package "id3v2" to allow the YouTube video id to be transferred to the MP3 ID tag